New Democrat Coalition: Electoral results

+Current members

 As of August 11, 2025, the New Democrat Coalition had 116 members.
 Those members include 115 U.S. Representatives and one non-voting delegate of the House of Representatives.
 Of these, 85 were reelected in the 2024 United States House of Representatives elections, while 25 non-incumbents endorsed by the caucus PAC were elected to congress.
 Kevin Mullin, Brad Sherman, Jahana Hayes, Dan Goldman, Mike Levin, and James Walkinshaw joined the caucus at a later point.